 - I was able to completely get rid of bootstrap library and a bootstrap theme. and reduce my CSS down from almost 1MB to 200kb to achieve a near identical look and feel on the website.

-- Since this is a Rails app, I write my styles in SCSS.
-In development mode, these styles are pre-compiled on page load if any rules change.
-Pre-compilation takes longer the more files of SCSS you have.
-I had a bunch of these files (one for each "component”), but since I was able to delete a lot of my styles, my development flow became much quicker (from about ~4 seconds to load to <1 second to load a page after changing a custom CSS rule).
+- Since I was writing SCSS in a Rails app, in development mode, my styles were being compiled on page load on every change.
+This compile step takes longer the more files of SCSS you have.
+I had a bunch of these files (one for each "component"), but since I was able to delete a lot of my styles, my development flow became much quicker (from about ~4 seconds to load to under 1 second to load a page after changing a custom CSS rule).

 - There was a little bit of a learning curve, but I was able to learn the patterns of class names pretty quickly.
 I also downloaded the source for the tachyons website and docs, and did a global search in it in my text editor to find the class names that corresponded to certain rules.
 This worked pretty well since I was working on my migration offline on a plane.